amazon-ion/ion-docs/rfcs/inline_symbols.md

 ```

 In Ion streams that contain several serialized instances of this class, we are guaranteed to recoup
 the data size cost of adding `foo`, `bar`, and `baz` to the symbol table.
-The class's fields are a
+The fields in the class
-fixed set, so every serialized instance will need to reference each field.
+are a fixed set, so every serialized instance will need to reference each field.

 Ion's `struct` data type also acts as a mapping from text keys to values of any data type.
 This
 closely (though often imperfectly) aligns with common data types available in a variety of